A Brief History and Scope of the International SAR

 Section 1.
-The President shall be ex officio (whoever is the incumbent officer) the Vice President General for the International District.
-He shall have the duties normally associated with leading an organization and shall promote productive activity of society members in their communities.
+The incumbent Vice President General (International District) shall be the ITSSAR President, ex-officio.
+He shall have the duties, rights and responsibilities normally associated with the position of Society President and shall promote productive activity of society members in their communities.

 Section 2.
-The Secretary shall be the ex officio SAR Ambassador for International Recruiting.
-He or his designate(s) shall provide regular communication with the members, collect the dues, and function as registrar.
+The President may appoint another Compatriot to serve as Secretary of the ITSSAR.
+He shall provide regular communication with the members, collect the dues, and function as registrar.

 Section 3.
-The President may designate members of the International SAR as aides to help develop a strong recruiting effort, help prospective members complete their applications, and manage other programs of the International SAR.
+The President may designate members of the ITSSAR as aides to help develop a strong recruiting effort, help prospective members complete their applications, and manage other programs of the ITSSAR.

 Bylaw No. 4 - Fees and Dues

 Section 1.
-Application Fee: No membership application or transfer into the International SAR shall be considered unless accompanied by a payment which is the sum of a.) the SAR application fee, b.) a $5.00 International SAR processing fee, and c.) the annual dues as defined in Section 3 below.
-The International SAR is required to transmit the SAR application fee and SAR dues to the SAR.
+Application Fee: No membership application or transfer into the ITSSAR shall be considered unless accompanied by a payment which is the sum of (a) the NSSAR application fee, (b) a $5.00 ITSSAR processing fee, and (c) annual dues as defined in Section 3 of this Bylaw.
+The ITSSAR is required to transmit the NSSAR application fee and NSSAR dues to the NSSAR.
 Annual dues that accompany applications that are approved after October 31 will be credited toward the year that starts the following January 1.

 Section 2.
-Supplemental Fee: No supplemental application shall be considered unless accompanied by a payment which is the sum of a.) the SAR application fee and b.) a $5.00 International SAR processing fee.
-The International SAR is required to transmit the SAR application fee to the SAR.
+Supplemental Fee: No supplemental application shall be considered unless accompanied by a payment which is the sum of (a) the NSSAR supplemental application fee and (b) a $5.00 ITSSAR processing fee.
+The ITSSAR is required to transmit the NSSAR application fee to the NSSAR.

 Section 3.
-Annual Dues: The annual dues shall be the sum of a.) the SAR annual dues and b.) $5.00 for International SAR annual dues.
-The International SAR is required to transmit SAR dues to the SAR.
+Annual Dues: The annual dues shall be the sum of (a) NSSAR annual dues and (b) $5.00 for ITSSAR annual dues.
+The ITSSAR is required to transmit NSSAR dues to the NSSAR.
 Annual dues must be paid in full by January 1 to cover the membership year for January 1 to December 31 of that year.

 Bylaw No. 5 - Amendments

-Amendments to these bylaws may be proposed by the president, the secretary, or by petition of three members of the International SAR.
-To be enacted the amendment requires a vote of approval by the SAR Executive Committee.
+Section 2.
+Amendments: Amendments to these Bylaws may be proposed by the president, the secretary, or by petition of three members of the ITSSAR.
+To be enacted the amendment requires a vote of approval by the Executive Committee of the NSSAR.